williamjacksn/blog/content/articles/2018/05/2018-05-27-family-history.md

 > the influence of the adversary.
 It has helped them feel closer to their families and closer to the Lord Jesus Christ.
 > They have learned that this work saves not just the dead; it saves all of us.

-Family history and temple service will bless you, and it will bless yourfamily [in both directions][g]:
+Family history and temple service will bless you, and it will bless your family [in both directions][g]:

 [g]: https://www.churchofjesuschrist.org/music/library/hymns/turn-your-hearts